caygnus/nashik-darshan-fe-v2/docs/NATIVE_AUTH_SETUP.md

 ## How It Works

-### Google Sign-In Flow (with Supabase)
+### Google Sign-In Flow (with Supabase OAuth)

 1. User taps "Sign in with Google" in your app
-2. Native Google Sign-In dialog appears (no browser redirect) - handled by `google_sign_in` package
+2. App calls `SupabaseConfig.client.auth.signInWithOAuth()` which opens browser/WebView
-3. User selects Google account
+3. User signs in with Google in the browser
-4. App receives Google access token and ID token from Google
-5. App calls `SupabaseConfig.client.auth.signInWithIdToken()` with the tokens
+4. Google redirects to Supabase's OAuth callback URL
-6. Supabase verifies the tokens with Google and creates/updates user session
+5. Supabase exchanges the OAuth code for tokens and creates a session
+6. Supabase redirects back to app via deep link: `com.caygnus.nashikdarshan://login-callback/`
+7. App handles the deep link and calls `getSessionFromUrl()` to complete authentication
-7. App receives Supabase session (access token, refresh token, user data)
+8. Supabase session is created (access token, refresh token, user data)
+9. Auth state listener detects the session change and updates the app state
-8. User is authenticated in your app via Supabase
+10. User is authenticated in your app via Supabase
-9. User is redirected to the main app screen

-**Key Point**: The authentication is handled by Supabase, but the initial Google sign-in is native (no web browser).
+**Key Point**: The entire OAuth flow is handled by Supabase.
+The app just initiates the flow and handles the callback.

 ### Email Verification Flow